subwaymatch/accy570-course-site/content/course/unit-14/announcements/announcements.md

   - We will release this on Wednesday 🪐.
 - 🌽 Problem Set #2 is due this Sunday (10/18) 11:59 PM CST.
 - 🍸 You can re-submit Problem Set #1 - this is due Tuesday 11/10 (a month from now).
-- 🍄 Today, we'll try to finish early and give you time to work on the Problem Set #2 in-class.
+- 🍄 **Today, we'll try to finish early and give you time to work on the Problem Set #2 in-class**.
 - 🙋 Any questions?